Frequently Asked Questions

 Do I have to come inside with my child in the mornings to drop them off for school?
 What about the afternoons?
 Can I just send their brother or sister in to get them?

-An adult MUST accompany your child inside the building each time they arrive and an adult MUST come inside each afternoon to pick up your child.
+An adult MUST accompany your child inside the building each time they arrive, and an adult MUST come inside each afternoon to pick up your child.
 An older sibling is not authorized to handle these procedures or operate the check-in system.
+AT THIS TIME, COVID 19 RESTRICTIONS DO NOT ALLOW PARENTS TO ENTER THE FACILITY DURING MORNING DROP-OFF.
+MASK MUST BE WORN FOR AFTERNOON INSIDE PICK-UP.

 Can I just pull up and call you to send them out to me?